pohleric/toe_tools/README.md

 ### Dependencies:
 Tested on both python 2.7 and 3.5.
 Use of 2.7 is encouraged for plotting purposes.
+Anaconda (https://www.anaconda.com/download/) is recommended to install the needed packages for the toolbox.
-Install all needed python packages with Anaconda (https://www.anaconda.com/download/) in an environment:
+Download and install Anaconda and then install the packages with Anaconda in an environment:

 ```conda create -n ToE_tools python=2.7 gdal netcdf4 proj4 tqdm pandas matplotlib basemap basemap-data-hires pillow scipy```